 Dating back to 1992, the Portland Farmers Market (three seasonal downtown locations) is a dazzling — and palate-pleasing — display of Oregon’s bounty, with dozens of growers and food vendors.
 And the market’s not just for folks with kitchen access; you’ll find a variety of prepared meals, from tamales to biscuit sandwiches.

 For directions, recommendations and information on downtown, stop by the Visitor Information Center in Pioneer Courthouse Square, or look for the green-clad Sidewalk Ambassadors on the move and always ready to assist.

 The chic Pearl District features galleries and cultural institutions, as well as stylish shops and acclaimed eateries.

-Northwest Portland offers sophisticated shopping, dining and people-watching.
+Northwest Portland offers sophisticated shopping, dining and breath-taking views of the city.

 Today, Portland’s original downtown is a bustling entertainment district, home to Portland's famous Saturday Market, Chinatown Museum and Lan Su Chinese Garden.

 Was this page helpful?